Zeropark bot traffic compliance team

 Summary: Anti-ad fraud solutions

-Let us summarize what is recommended for every performance marketer who wants to cut the bots down.
-Do the following to work on relevance, and brand safety, as well as boost the ROIs:
+So, let us summarize what is recommended for every performance marketer who wants to cut the bot traffic down, work on relevance, brand-safety, as well as boost the ROIs: